RajaBabu15/infermesh/README.md

 | Multi-turn conversation with session header | 68% |
 | Unique uuid per request | 36% |

+A "cache hit" here means the router found a worker via trie prefix match (any depth > 0 by default); it reflects routing locality, not a guaranteed warm KV cache upstream.
+On workloads that merely share a system prompt this can over-count — raise `INFERMESH_KV_MATCH_MIN_CHARS` to require a longer shared prefix before a match counts.

 Circuit breaker under contention, 200 concurrent Groq shared-prefix requests:

 |  | Median | p99 |
 |---|---|---|
 | Through gateway | 253 ms | 607 ms |
 | Direct to provider | 4564 ms | 7569 ms |

+This gap is **load-shedding, not a cache speedup**.
+Under free-tier rate limiting the direct client retries `429`s with exponential backoff (its latency includes that sleep), while the gateway's circuit breaker turns overload into instant `503`s.
+The headline 18× is the **median** ratio; the p99 ratio is 12.5×.
+With warm backends and no contention the gateway adds only single-digit-ms proxy overhead — it does not make an individual successful call faster.

 ## Configuration